HTD/Woof/Packages/Woof.ServiceInstaller/Readme.md

 You can also use Windows Event Log to look for entries from the service.

 The service runs in `LocalSystem` user context.
+The account can be changed to `NetworkService` via the `Account` property of the service configuration metadata.
+However - the data protection feature will work ONLY with `LocalSystem`.
+This applies to `Woof.Settings.Protected` and `Woof.Settings.AKV` packages.

 When the service is uninstalled with `--uninstal` option it will be automatically stopped, then unregistered.
 The logs will stay until deleted with `--delete-log` option.